 WHAT DO PROCESS SERVERS IN GEORGIA DO?

-This article will provide guidance on What Due Process Servers in Georgia Do?
+This article will provide guidance on What Do Process Servers in Georgia Do?
 A process server’s job is to hand court papers to the appropriate people involved in a case.
 The term ‘court proceedings’ include both public and private cases, as well as subpoenas, complaints, and other forms of the legal process.
 State laws concerning the service of process do differ.
 State rules, regulations, and limits dictate the manner and timing of how and when a process server must serve legal papers.
-Click Here for Frequently Asked Questions About Process Servers!

 WHO CAN BE A PROCESS SERVER IN GEORGIA